jzleetcode/jzleetcode.github.io/src/content/blog/update_bits_lint.md

 ## Description

 Given two 32-bit numbers, N and M, and two bit positions, i and j.
-Write a method to set all bits between i and j in N equal to M (e g , M becomes a substring of N start from i to j)
+Write a method to set all bits between `i` and `j` in N equal to M (e.g., M becomes a substring of N start from i to j).

-In the function, the numbers N and M will given in decimal, you should also return a decimal number.
+In the function, the numbers N and M will be given in decimal, you should also return a decimal number.

-You can assume that the bits j through i have enough space to fit all of M. That is, if M=10011， you can assume that there are at least 5 bits between j and i.
+You can assume that the bits j through i have enough space to fit all of M. That is, if M=10011， you can assume that there are at least five bits between j and i.
 You would not, for example, have j=3 and i=2, because M could not fully fit between bit 3 and bit 2.

 Example